SreeSowmya2004/Real-Estate-Website/README.md

 # 🏡 Real Estate Website

 A dynamic web platform for property listings, search, and user interaction.
+It is a real estate listing platform built with HTML, CSS, JavaScript, Node.js, and MySQL.
+This project allows users to register, post properties, search listings, and manage saved properties.
+Designed for responsiveness and ease of use.

 ## 🔧 Tech Stack
 - HTML, CSS, JavaScript